Chapter 901:3-62 Bottled Water

-(2) "Board of health" means a board of health of a city or general health district or the authority having the duties of a board of health under section 3709.05 of the Revised Code.
+(2) "Board of health" means a board of health of a city or general health district or the authority having the duties of a board of health under Chapter 3709 of the Revised Code.

 (4) "C.F.R." means Code of Federal Regulations.

 (5) "Director" means the director of the Ohio department of agriculture.

 (6) "E.P.A." means the Ohio environmental protection agency.

 (7) "Lot" means a collection of primary containers or unit packages of the same size, type, and style produced under conditions as nearly uniform as possible and designated by a common container code or marking.